deltachat/deltachat-desktop/docs/WEBXDC.md

 ## File System Access

-Webxdc apps access files through secure channels:
+### Blob Storage Security

-- **Blob Storage**: Files are stored in Delta Chat's blob storage
+Files from webxdc packages are stored in Delta Chat's blob storage and can only be accessed through the custom `webxdc://` protocol handler.
+Direct filesystem access is completely disabled.

+1. **App Instance Verification**: Each request URL contains the app's unique identifier (`webxdc://{accountId}.{messageId}.webxdc/filename`).

+2. **RPC-Layer Enforcement**: Even the protocol handler doesn't access the filesystem directly.
+Instead, it calls `rpc.getWebxdcBlob(accountId, msgId, filename)` which delegates to the Delta Chat core.
+The core:
+   - Validates that the requested file belongs to the specified webxdc message
+   - Only returns files that are part of that specific webxdc package
+   - Cannot be bypassed by manipulating URLs or parameters

+3. **No Cross-App Access**: Even if an app knows another app's accountId and messageId, it cannot access those files because:
+   - Each app runs in its own BrowserWindow with its own protocol handler context
+   - The handler only responds to requests matching the window's registered app ID
+   - Session isolation prevents shared state between different apps

+4. **Path Traversal Protection**: Filename validation prevents directory traversal attacks (e.g., `../../../etc/passwd`).
+Only files explicitly packaged within the webxdc archive can be accessed.

+### Import/Export

+Beyond accessing their own package files, webxdc apps can interact with external files through secure, user-controlled mechanisms:

-- **Import/Export**: Secure file picker and drag-out functionality
+- **Import**: Secure file picker dialog (`webxdc.importFiles()`) where the user explicitly selects files
-- **Temporary Files**: Secure temporary file creation for exports
+- **Export/Drag-out**: Files are written to secure temporary locations before being offered to the user
+- No direct filesystem paths are ever exposed to the webxdc app

 ## Internet Access

 Webxdc apps can't access the internet with one exception:

-- **Controlled Access**: Only integrated and explicitly allowed apps get internet access (granted by core)
-- **CSP Relaxation**: Internet-enabled apps get modified CSP for external resources
+- integrated and explicitly allowed apps get internet access (granted by core).
+These apps get a modified CSP for external resources

-The integrated maps.xdc has access to internet via a custom maps protocol (to get map data from different map services).
-If a webxdc app has `request_integration = 'map'` in it's manifest and is saved to Saved messages (selfChat), it will replace the integrated maps.xdc.
-Note that this is an experimental feature and the implementation will probably change until we have final solution for integrated apps.
+Currently only the integrated maps.xdc has access to internet (to get map data from different map services).
+If any other webxdc app has `request_integration = 'map'` in its manifest and is saved to Saved messages (selfChat), it will replace the integrated maps.xdc.
+Note that this is an experimental feature and the implementation will probably change until we have a final solution for integrated apps.

 ### Security Considerations